scikit-image/scikit-image-paper/response.md

 We have updated our deprecation schedule in response to this comment.
 From version 0.10 onwards, we will maintain deprecation warnings over two minor versions.
-We have changed the text to reflect this (line XXX).
+We have changed the text to reflect this (lines 176-177).

 > scikit-image only wraps IO operations from other packages.
 This fact should
 > be stated explicitly

-This is now done (line XXX).
+This is now done (lines 100-101).

 > page 16/18.
 I am sure that the authors could provide some data for the claim
 > that their package "has seen significant growth in both adoption and